docker/getting-started/docs/tutorial/multi-container-apps/index.md

     docker network create todo-app
     ```

-1. Start a MySQL container and attach it the network.
+1. Start a MySQL container and attach it to the network.
 We're also going to define a few environment variables that the
   database will use to initialize the database (see the "Environment Variables" section in the [MySQL Docker Hub listing](https://hub.docker.com/_/mysql/)).

     ```bash